andrewhodel/omnisindustria/index.md

 ## Contributing

 This wiki is powered by https://github.com/andrewhodel/git-wiki so anyone on http://github.com can edit it with a pull request.

-The repository is located at - https://github.com/andrewhodel/omnisindustria
+The wiki updates hourly with new commits from - https://github.com/andrewhodel/omnisindustria

 We also have a G+ community at - https://plus.google.com/communities/102975489424177341397